scriptituk/bool_min/README.md

 Recently (2024) I managed to get the program running again using the excellent [Iron Spring PL/I compiler](http://www.iron-spring.com/) introduced in 2007, on Ubuntu Linux under [VirtualBox](https://www.virtualbox.org/) on a Mac Pro.
+I also tried the [Digital Research PL/I Compiler](https://winworldpc.com/product/digital-research-pl-i-compiler/) under [DOSBox](https://www.dosbox.com/) but it lacked some builtins and failed to parse certain bit expressions.

-After fixing minor compatibility issues it works like a charm.
+After fixing minor [compatibility issues](https://htmlpreview.github.io/?https://github.com/scriptituk/bool_min/blob/main/src/bool_min-diff.html) it works like a charm.

-The amended source code is [bool_min.pli](src/bool_min.pli) and that [src/](src/) directory also contains everything needed to build it on Linux.
+The amended source code is [bool_min.pli](src/bool_min.pli), and that [src/](src/) directory also contains everything needed to build it on Linux.

 The [test/](test/) directory replicates the original [test runs](https://scriptit.uk/download/1986-runs-lineprint.pdf).